anduckhmt146/CSE_DSA_CO2003_Symbol-Table/README.md

 In the subject Data Structures and Algorithms (DSA) at HCMUT in Semester 211.
 Students are required to build a symbol table with language C++ with OOP architecture.

-This repo is the soulution of author for this assignment.
+This repo is the solution of author for this assignment.
 More specifications of each assignment will be found in each folder.

 * **Assignment 1**: Using data structure Linked List.